AudreyKj/google-run-hackaton-2025-lexi/README.md

 * Researching and preparing standard legal documents for embedding.
-* Building a modern,**engaging UI** that breaks away from the traditional look of legal apps.
 * Using **Firestore** effectively for storing and retrieving clause embeddings.
 * Coordinating **ADK**, **FastAPI**, and **embeddings** in a single workflow.
 * Integrating **guardrails** to prevent malicious usage and make the app production-ready.
+* Carefully crafting **clear and focused instructions** for each agent to prevent **hallucination** and unintended legal advice.
+* Building a modern,**engaging UI** that breaks away from the traditional look of legal apps.
+The frontend was built separately with Google AI studio and deployed to Cloud Run.

 ## Accomplishments